Ohanapecosh Glacier

-The Ohanapecosh Glacier is small glacier located on Mount Rainier's southeastern flanks in Washington.
+The Ohanapecosh Glacier is small glacier located on Mount Rainier's southeastern flanks in Washington, to the east of the Whitman Crest.
 It covers 0.6 sqmi and contains 1.3 billion ft3 (37 million m3) of ice.
 The glacier consists of several lobes of ice interconnected by thin snowfields.
 Most of the glacier lies at an elevation of 8300 ft to 7400 ft, near the Whitman and the Fryingpan Glacier.
 Since this ice lobe ends on a cliff, it contributes ice to the lower portions of the Ohanapecosh Glacier.
 The lower sections of this glacier end on cliffs and a small valley at about 6100 ft in elevation.
 Meltwater from the glacier drains into the Ohanapecosh River and the Muddy Fork Cowlitz River, which merge downstream about four miles (6 km) outside of Mount Rainier National Park into the Cowlitz River.